I think you'll agree with me when I say:

 Figuring out what size print you should make from your image is confusing.

 But with advances in image technology, the process has gotten easier and this post will show you how to do it.

 HOW TO FIND THE BEST PRINT SIZE FOR YOUR IMAGE

-The most common customer service questions we get are about the relationship between the customer's image size and the size of the final print.
+The most common customer service questions we get are about how large or small an image should be printed..

 Some examples of these questions are:

 "How large can I print this image before it gets pixelated?"

 "Can I print this image really large if its 500 x 1000 pixels?"

 "I pulled this image off my Facebook.
 Can I make it poster size?"

 This post is PosterBurner's definitive guide to making sure your image looks great at print size.